code-kat14/MyProjects/ls_command_with_c/README.md

-# Welcome to My Ls (this project is currently under construction)
+# Welcome to My Ls
 ***

 ## Task